Ruby

 PATH to sanity

 binstubs are always going to reside in a directory called bin inside the current projects directory.
-This allows me to add ./bin to my shell's PATH variable, which will allow the shell to find any binstubs that are there, without me needing to tell it they are in the bin directory.
+This allows me to add ./bin to my shell's PATH variable, which will allow the shell to find any binstubs that are there, without me having to tell it they are in the bin directory.

-I'm using the fish shell, I added this line to the bottom of my config.fish file to add bin in front of any other paths to look in for executables:
+I'm using the fish shell, so I added this line to the bottom of my config.fish file to add bin in front of any other paths to look in for executables:

 bash